How to get more from your LinkedIn Company Page

 Showcase pages help you promote a specific business line, brand, product or service.
 A Showcase Page is also structured so you highlight your product through the related news, articles, messages, thinking etc. in updates you share.
 We’ve seen some companies make effective use of Showcase Pages for a sector specialism, an interest group, a regular event they run, a particular initiative, as well as a key product or service.

 Regular posting certainly helps to keep the page fresh and attract and retain followers.
-A regular programme is tough to achieve when left to chance and is easier to manage when it involves careful planning and a predetermined calendar of content you intend to share.
+A regular programme is challenging to achieve when left to chance and is easier to manage when it involves careful planning and a predetermined calendar of content you intend to share.

 Not all updates need to post fresh content created by your company, although a good proportion would be sensible.
-Followers are also interested if you signpost relevant third party content.
-This helps to demonstrate greater commerciality and goodwill in your organisation – particularly if you give a short explanation as to why you feel this content is relevant or interesting.
-The approach can make your Company Page a Go-To Source of valuable insight for your target audience.
+Followers are also interested if you signpost relevant third-party content.
+This helps to demonstrate greater commerciality and goodwill in your organisation— especially if you give a short explanation as to why you feel this content is relevant or interesting.

 • Is this update relevant to our audience?